-I want to share with you a sad testimony that I hope (and this woman hopes) will help others who read the “lessons” this woman shares.
-I will include a few comments in [brackets] that perhaps will help, as well.
+I want to share with you a sad testimony that I hope (and this woman hopes) will help others.
+It concerns sexting and the damage it can bring.
+I will include a few comments in [brackets] that could help, as well.

 I will tell you my story.
 It’s not men only who cheat, women also do cheat.
 I am one of those women and very ashamed of myself.
 If only I could turn back the hands of time, I would not have done the unthinkable to my husband.

-I have been married close to 2 years and during those 2 years, I have caused my husband great emotional pain.
-I knew the man involved even before I got married and was sex chatting him since he was in the U.S. He had a gal friend.
+I have been married close to 2 years.
+And during those 2 years, I have caused my husband great emotional pain.
+I knew the man involved even before I got married.
+Sadly, I was sex chatting him since he was in the U.S. He had a gal friend.
 I didn’t take the chats seriously and told myself that I would stop the moment I got married to the love of my life.
 How wrong was I!

-When he came back 2 years ago, I was already married and shamefully, I continued sex chatting with him.
-He got married a year ago and sadly, we still continued chatting and even met twice but we didn’t get physical, though we almost did.
+When he came back 2 years ago, I was already married.
+Shamefully, I continued sex chatting with him.
+He got married a year ago and sadly, we still continued chatting.
+We even met twice.
+But we didn’t get physical, though we almost did.

-This year his wife went through all the chats and pictures we were exchanging and hell broke loose!
+This year his wife went through all the chats and pictures we were exchanging.
+All hell broke loose!
 She told my husband and sent every picture to him and all my friends.
-Mind you, I was stupid enough to send him my naked photos!!
+Mind you, I was stupid enough to send him my naked photos!
 Lust had engulfed us.
 In my very honest words, what was here was lust, no love, and no emotional connection.
 In fact, sometimes I would tell myself to have fun and get over it before London burns.
 I was wrong.

 When my husband discovered everything, he was mad.
 He was heart broken and totally crushed.
 He could not imagine the woman he trusted so much could do a thing like this.
-I was so ashamed of myself, I could not stop shaking for a whole week wondering what will happen and cursing myself for doing what I did.
+I was so ashamed of myself, I could not stop shaking for a whole week.
+I was wondering what would happen and was cursing myself for doing what I did.

-By God’s grace, my husband forgave me and wants our beautiful marriage to work.
-I have cut off all the communications with this man —the emails, the phone, etc. It has been over 4 months since and even though my husband has forgiven me and I have asked God to forgive me, this haunts me.
+By God’s grace, my husband forgave me.
+He wants our beautiful marriage to work.
+I have cut off all the communications with this man —the emails, the phone, etc. It has been over 4 months since.
+And even though my husband has forgiven me and I have asked God to forgive me, this haunts me.
 Whether awake or asleep, my thoughts curse me.
 I wish I did things differently and had been honest with my husband.
 I would not have hurt him this way or broken his trust in me.

-To those we have cheated, may God forgive us and may we learn to love our partners and talk when there is a problem.
-And may we remember that when we were marrying them, we believed they were the best choice of life partners.
+To those we have cheated, may God forgive us.
+And may we learn to love our partners and talk when there is a problem.
+May we remember that when we were marrying them, we believed they were the best choice of life partners.
 Let us not abuse the integrity and the virtues of the marriage institute.
 Let us set good examples to our children and to the world.
-Let us avoid this unnecessary pain, guilt, shame and alienation.
+And let us avoid this unnecessary pain, guilt, shame and alienation.
 I have learned my lesson.
-Don’t wait to learn yours, just learn from me and learn from my experience.
+Don’t wait to learn yours.
+Just learn from me and learn from my experience.
 May the good Lord bless you.

 To Beatrice’s comment, I replied (in part):

 Thank you Beatrice, for allowing yourself to be openly vulnerable and share your story and your regrets.
-I pray with you that it will help to stop someone who is contemplating cheating on his or her marriage —including, sext texting ANYONE other than a spouse.
+I pray with you that it will help to stop someone who is contemplating cheating on his or her marriage.
+This includes sext texting ANYONE other than a spouse.
 All of this is wrong on so many levels.

-Prayerfully, you and your husband can somehow face it all, learn from it, give one another grace to process through this whole tangled mess and use what you’ve learned to build a stronger marriage than ever before.
+Prayerfully, you and your husband can somehow face it, learn from it, and give one another grace to process through this whole tangled mess.
+Prayerfully you’ll use what you’ve learned to build a stronger marriage than ever before.
 Please invite God to help you to unravel all of this with you.
 It’s God’s healing touch that can take such shattered pieces and use them for good beyond whatever could be possible, otherwise.
 May you be able to pass this message onto others to hopefully, prevent future pain for others who are tempted to go down the same sinful past.
 Thank God for His amazing forgiveness and grace!!!

-…I pray that God will help you and your husband and will bless your family abundantly as you learn how to go forth in integrity and Truth, rather than deeds committed in secret darkness.
-I believe if you flirt with your husband (only)… love him as never before …follow God’s leading in this, you will be amazed at what God can do with all you are learning.
+…I pray that God will help you and your husband and will bless your family abundantly as you learn how to go forth in integrity and Truth.
+I believe if you flirt with your husband (only)… love him as never before, you will be amazed at what God can do with all you are learning.
 Lord, may it be so as Beatrice and her husband follow your leading.

 With Beatrice, I hope what is shared here will help someone.
-Unfortunately, as the Bible says, we are a “stiff-necked people” —those who want what we want and find ways to justify our actions as exceptions to the rule.
+Unfortunately, as the Bible says, we are a “stiff-necked people.”
+We want what we want and find ways to justify our actions as exceptions to the rule.
 We often won’t heed warnings.
 But even so, I feel compelled to share this with those who will pay attention.

 A few additional thoughts come to mind: